 How CHPW Determines Prior Authorization

 Community Health Plan of Washington and its providers use guidelines for care written by experts in the field of medicine and behavioral health.
 These guidelines help providers know when to use certain treatments and what problems to look out for.
 To request a copy of criteria used in making a decision, please contact customer service at 1-800-440-1561 (TTY: Dial 711) from 8 a.m. to 5 p.m., Monday through Friday.

-These resources can include MCG Guidelines®, Medicare coverage determinations, national standards, the expertise of board-certified practitioners in applicable specialties, and Community Health Plan of Washington clinical coverage criteria documents.
+These resources can include MCG Guidelines®, Medicare coverage determinations, and Community Health Plan of Washington clinical coverage criteria documents.

 We follow these rules:

-Community Health Plan of Washington staff is available to discuss this process.
-An appropriate peer reviewer (medical director, pharmacist, or associate clinical director) is available to discuss any authorization or denial at 1-800-440-1561.
+- Community Health Plan of Washington staff is available to discuss this process.
+An appropriate peer reviewer (medical director, pharmacist, or associate clinical director) is available to discuss any authorization or denial at 1-800-440-1561 (TTY: Dial 711).